Adrita-Khan/Assets/README.md

 - **/scripts**: Python scripts and utilities supporting data preprocessing, model training, and analysis.
 - **/css**: Custom stylesheets to maintain consistent design across my projects.

----

-## 📜 Featured Projects

-Here’s a snapshot of some of my key projects that reflect my skills and areas of interest:

 ## 📜 Featured Projects